addyosmani/backbone-mobile-search/README.md

-A sample Backbone app with native routing (something tricky to achieve when using Backbone in combination with jQuery mobile).
+A sample Backbone app with overridden native routing (something tricky to achieve when using Backbone in combination with jQuery mobile).

 **Uses:**
 - Backbone.js for MVC